 The ISIS, also known as Daesh and ISL, has threatened to attack Italy more than once.
 More specifically, it’s threatened Rome and the Vatican.
 So far though, and thankfully, nothing has happened.
 There are a couple of theories why this is the case.

 One theory is that with its experience of past episodes of terrorism in Italy – Red Brigades and various right wing extremists organisations – the nation’s security services have been able to nip any ISIS attack plots in the bud.
+This article in the Guardian, written in June 2017 — after this post — reinforces the opinion that Italy’s national security agencies, having learned from past experiences, are highly effective at managing the threat of terrorism and countering it.

 Reports of imminent attacks, like this one, pop up in Italy’s press quite often but nothing has happened.
 Italy has generated a small number of ISIS sympathisers, around 100 or so.
 17 of these people have returned to Italy after fighting in Syria.
 If numbers are known, then someone must be keeping an eye on them.
 That might explain why attacks have not occurred.